Thinksky5124/SVTAS/README.md

 - CUDA 11.7+
 - Cudnn 8.6+ (optional): Only need if you want to use apex accelerate
 - Pillow-SIMD (optional): Install it by the following scripts.
+- FFmpeg 4.3.1+ (optional): For extract flow and visualize video cam

 ```bash
 conda uninstall -y --force pillow pil jpeg libtiff libjpeg-turbo